devbeka/Admin_panel-redux/README.md

-This is test project with hero admin panel!
+This is an admin panel for creating heroes using Redux-Toolkit and Bootstrap